AckerlyXu/heima/articles/virtual-machines/windows/hpcpack-cluster-submit-jobs.md

   download the same version of HPC Pack that is installed on the head node VM.

-## <a name="step-1:-install-and-configure-the-web-components-on-the-head-node"></a> Step 1: Install and configure the web components on the head node
+## Step 1: Install and configure the web components on the head node
 To enable a REST interface to submit jobs to the cluster over HTTPS, ensure that the HPC Pack web components are configured on the HPC Pack head node.
 If they aren't already installed, first install the web